Uncovering Semantic Selectivity of Latent Groups in Higher Visual Cortex with Mutual Information-Guided Diffusion: Introduction

-To bridge this gap, we propose \textbf{MIG‑Vis} (short for \textbf{M}utual \textbf{I}nformation-\textbf{G}uided Diffusion for Uncovering Semantic Selectivity of Neural Latent Groups in Higher \textbf{Vis}ual Cortex), a method identifying interpretable neural latent subspaces that exhibit visual-semantic selectivity.
-We propose to employ a disentangled latent variable model (LVM) to infer low-dimensional neural latents for semantic interpretation.
-We assume visual-semantic features span a multi-dimensional subspace encoding different aspects of object structure and variation.
-To capture this, we use a \textbf{group-wise disentangled} variational autoencoder \citep{li2025revisit}, which enforces each multi-dimensional latent group to represent distinct semantic features.
+To address this gap, we propose \textbf{MIG-Vis} (\textbf{M}utual \textbf{I}nformation-\textbf{G}uided Diffusion for uncovering semantic selectivity of neural latent groups in higher \textbf{Vis}ual cortex), a method that identifies interpretable neural latent subspaces and visualizes the semantic meaning encoded in each subspace.
+We assume that multiple latent dimensions form a group that encodes a specific type of semantic feature.
+For example, object category may be represented by one latent group, while rotation is represented by another.
+To capture this structure, we use a \textbf{group-wise disentangled} variational autoencoder \citep{li2025revisit}, which learns latent groups composed of multiple dimensions, each corresponding to a distinct semantic feature type.
+Within each group, individual dimensions can still capture different aspects of that feature type, such as shape, texture, or lighting within a category-related group.

-Given an identified latent group in the neural subspace, our subsequent goal is to characterize the specific visual-semantic features it encodes.
-Here we leverage the expressivity of generative diffusion models \citep{wang2023extraction} to synthesize images guided by target neural signals \citep{luo2023brain, cerdas2024brainactiv}.
-We perform semantic image editing \citep{meng2021sdedit} with deterministic DDIM, which eliminates stochastic sampling noise to ensure that editing is completely guided by neural signals.
-This procedure enables us to visualize and interpret the specific visual-semantic features encoded by each neural latent group.

-For diffusion guidance, prior works typically optimize simple statistical moments of target neural dimensions, such as absolute activation values \citep{luo2023brain} or variance \citep{wang2024exploring}.
-Such approaches are especially common in the fMRI literature, where the neural space is directly manipulated—zero indicates no activation, and larger positive values correspond to stronger activation.
-However, such guidance strategies are ill-suited for uncovering semantic features of specific latent axes in our setting, since both positive and negative coordinates in the latent space can carry distinct meanings that first- or second-order moment objectives cannot fully capture.

-To deal with this issue, we propose a novel guidance objective: \textbf{maximizing mutual information (MI)} between the synthesized image and the target latent group.
-MI provides an information-theoretic measure of inherent statistical dependence \citep{hjelm2018learning} between the synthesized image and the target neural latent group, capturing both linear and higher-order relationships.
-Therefore, maximizing MI guides the synthesized image to faithfully represent the full distribution of visual-semantic information in the target latent group, achieving alignment beyond simple first- or second-order moments.